-2022 NEO Long-Term Incentive Program
+2023 NEO Long-Term Incentive Program

-In connection with our 2022 NEO LTIP awards, the Compensation Committee utilized a combination of (i) 50 percent RSUs vesting in one-third increments over each anniversary of the grant date, and (ii) 50 percent PSUs vesting in 2025 upon certification by the Compensation Committee as to the achievement of the relative TSR performance metric with a one-year holding period after vesting as described in more detail below, Our 2022 LTIP grants are intended to provide long-term incentive and performance-based compensation to our NEOs in order to retain and attract highly qualified executives and tie their performance to the performance of our Company, thus aligning their interests with the interests of our stockholders.
+In connection with our 2023 NEO LTIP awards, the Compensation Committee utilized a combination of (i) 50 percent RSUs vesting in one-third increments over each anniversary of the grant date, and (ii) 50 percent PSUs cliff-vesting in 2026 upon certification by the Compensation Committee as to the achievement of the relative TSR performance metric with a one-year required holding period after vesting.
+As described in more detail below, our 2023 LTIP grants are intended to provide long-term incentive and performance-based compensation to our NEOs in order to retain and attract highly qualified executives and tie their performance to the performance of our Company, thus aligning their interests with the interests of our stockholders.

-2022 PSUs for NEO Long-Term Incentive Awards
+2023 PSUs for NEO Long-Term Incentive Awards

-- For the NEOs, including Mr. Witter, we granted PSUs that: - vest between 0 percent and 200 percent in 2025 based on the Company's relative TSR from February 18, 2022 to February 18, 2025; - vest upon the Compensation Committee's determination of actual performance relative to pre-established targets; and - require a one-year holding period immediately following the vesting date of the PSUs.
+- For the NEOs, including Mr. Witter and excluding Mr. Graham, we granted PSUs that: - vest between 0 percent and 200 percent in 2026 based on the Company's relative TSR from February 17, 2023 to February 17, 2026; - vest upon the Compensation Committee's determination of actual performance relative to pre-established targets; and - require a one-year holding period immediately following the vesting date of the PSUs.